MASTER OF ARTS IN COMMUNICATION STUDIES

 Students have the unique opportunity to choose elective courses, with advisor approval.
 This enables students to pursue intellectual inquiries that interest them while gaining a broader understanding of the communication process.

 To read more about the Communication Studies MA Program, please see this interview by Communication Studies Professor, Dr. Rob DeChaine.

 APPLICATION PROCESS (UNIVERSITY AND DEPARTMENT)

 In addition to University requirements for admission to graduate study, students must have a 3.00 grade point average in the last 60 semester units (90 quarter) of your undergraduate work.
-Applicants must submit the completed departmental application together with official transcripts of all previous college work, a copy of their TOEFL score if applicable, a writing sample, a statement of purpose, and a minimum of two letters of recommendation by persons qualified to assess the applicant’s academic work directly to the Department of Communication Studies.
+Applicants must submit the program supplemental materials, including unofficial transcripts, a resume/CV, a writing sample, a personal statement, and two letters of recommendation by persons qualified to assess the applicant’s academic work, online as part of your application package.
+If you are interested in applying for teaching, forensic coaching, or graduate assistantships, you will need to provide additional information and related statements.
 Only complete application files with all required supporting materials will be reviewed by the department and assessed for admission.